laundmo/RSA-message-encrypt/README.md

 ## Usage

 ```
-usage: main.py [-h] [--priv FILE] [--pub FILE] [--github GITHUB]
+usage: main.py [-h] [--priv FILE] [--pub FILE] [--github GITHUB] [--priv_pw PRIV_PW]

 Encrypt messages with ssh keys.

 optional arguments:
   -h, --help         show this help message and exit
   --priv FILE        The path to the Private ssh key.
   --pub FILE         The path to the Public ssh key of the other correspondent.
   --github GITHUB    A GitHub username to get a public key from.
+  --priv_pw PRIV_PW  Your Private key password (if needed).
 ```

 you may be promted to select a specific public key, if github knows multiple for the person